-Our foreign language program is geared toward increasing tools for interpersonal communication and fostering a global perspective.
+Our language program is geared toward increasing tools for interpersonal communication and fostering a global perspective.
 It addresses the 5Cs: communication, culture, connections between disciplines, comparisons between languages, and communities of language speakers.
 Our language program focuses on Spanish because it is a language that students encounter in daily life in New York City.
-We expect them to be able to engage as fully as possible with the people they encounter, so we want students to be proficient Spanish speakers by the end of Middle School.
+Middle School Spanish becomes more immersive over the course of the three years.
+We expect students to be able to engage as fully as possible with the people they encounter; our aim is for students to be proficient Spanish speakers by the end of Middle School.

-In 6th grade, all students study Spanish.
-We feel it is important to have a solid foundation as well as a strong connection be- tween the academic aspect of learning a second language and real-life language usage.
-Since for some students this will be the first exposure to in-depth study of Spanish, the emphasis will be on language structures, vocabulary, and grammar.
+Spanish in sixth grade promotes a solid foundation as well as a strong connection between the academic aspect of learning a second language and real-life language usage.
+The emphasis is on speaking, comprehension, and building vocabulary.
+Through hands-on projects, study of Spanish-speaking countries, and skits, students learn about both cultural components and grammatical structures.
 For students who have had previous Spanish instruction, classes will be more intensive with a focus on conversation.

 - Engage in conversation.